 On The Trail Again

 The teams that come to the Iditarod to race have prepared for the world’s greatest competitive event.
-It is one that is long and rough, with over a 1000 miles of the most magnificent and rugged beauty in the world.
+It is one that is long and rough, with over 1000 miles of the most magnificent and rugged beauty in the world.
 It is also some of the wildest beauty.
-Mother Nature offers up a plate of tall snow covered mountains, frozen rivers and lakes, dense and frozen forests, frozen tundra, and miles and miles of nothing.
+Mother Nature offers up a plate of tall snow-covered mountains, frozen rivers and lakes, dense and frozen forests, frozen tundra, and miles and miles of nothing.
 If that was not enough, the temperatures are way below zero.
 Mother Nature gives out treacherous winds and blizzards, where there is nothing left to see.
-The hazards are everywhere, with wicked climbs, many hills and drop offs on one side.
+The hazards are everywhere, with wicked climbs, many hills, and drop-offs on one side.
 This is a race that is only possible in Alaska.
 It is known as: “The Last Great Race on Earth,”

 The racers are unique men and women from all over the world.
-The are the best of the best.
-They are trappers, natives, doctors, lawyers, students, artists and more.
+They are the best of the best.
+They are trappers, natives, doctors, lawyers, students, artists, and more.
 They are a group with extreme skills, and they come together to test those skills.

 THE RACE IS ON!